-- Ensuring services are designed with and for the local community not top-down. - Increasing opportunities for collaboration, coordination and integrated models of service delivery between services and organisations. - Tackling persistent problems by establishing local systems which enable the identification of systemic challenges that could be resolved through a change of policy or practice. - Developing strategies to improve rigid cultures within agencies. - Encouraging a culture of quality improvement and reduce the entrenched defensive culture that currently exists when feedback is aired. - Training all agency workers in the process of identifying systemic issues and implementing system-based solutions - Identifying underlying causes of repetitive issues rather than designing service just around response to symptoms. - Reviewing neighbourhood dispute procedures, interventions and anti-social behaviour protocols. - Considering opportunities for more service integration between government and nongovernment agencies EG: co-location shared client management systems, cross-sector training and skills exchange and joint planning. - Targeting resources that improves the accessibility of information relating to resident's rights and responsibilities.
-These would be updated regularly and distributed annually to all household.
-For example, resident welcome packs. - Improving feedback and escalation protocols and monitor impact publically. - Establishing mechanisms for government staff to be able to highlight internal and/or external policy and practice concerns without fear of reprisals through a sound confidentiality safeguard such as through independent or internal champion or anonymous form system. - Developing joint training packages that explore cultural competence, customer service, and client engagement standards.

-- Seeking to end the culture of professional dominance over residents and proactively encouraging person-centred based approaches - Developing opportunities for shared learning and good practice learning. - Reduce distance and complexities in decision making on local action wherever possible by giving frontline staff more discretion and empowerment. - Proactively mapping and removing bureaucratic and structural barriers (internal and external) to enable greater integration of services. - Actively encouraging the self-assessment of service delivery including the development of KPI's based on the local context over and above any statewide KPI's. - Allowing more self-referral access points beyond current GP gateway systems in the health system. - Continuing the resourcing of early intervention strategies but not at the cost of existing service users who the system has failed.
+- Review current neighbourhood dispute procedures, interventions and anti-social behaviour protocols. - Target resources that improve the accessibility of information relating to the resident's rights and responsibilities.
+These would be updated regularly and distributed annually to all households-for example, resident welcome packs. - Improve feedback and escalation protocols and monitor impact publicly. - Establish mechanisms for government staff to be able to highlight internal and external policy and practice concerns without fear of reprisals through a sound confidentiality safeguard such as through independent or internal champion or anonymous form system. - Develop joint training packages that explore cultural Competence, customer service, and client engagement standards. - Seek to end the culture of professional dominance over residents and proactively encouraging person-centred based approaches. - Reduce distance and complexities in decision making on local action wherever possible by giving frontline staff more discretion and empowerment. - Actively encourage the self-assessment of service delivery including the development of KPI's based on the local context over and above any state-wide KPI's. - Allow more self-referral access points beyond current GP gateway systems in the health system. - Continue the resourcing of early intervention strategies but not at the cost of existing service users whom the system has failed to capture.